robertpeteuil/aws-quick-cli/README.md

 ### Aws-Quick-CLI Utilities Installation:

 Dependancies
-- These utilities require the AWS CLI utilities.
+- These utilities require the AWS CLI utilities pre-installed on the system.
-- If they are not installed, please refer to the installation instructions at the bottom of this README.
+- If the AWS-CLI utilities are not installed, please install them first per the instructions at the bottom of this README.
 - Check here for more information on [AWS-CLI](https://aws.amazon.com/cli/)

 The utilities in the repo can be installed with curl